josephwright/josephwright.github.io/_posts/2011-08-16-luatex-category-code-tables.md

 ```
 <!-- {% endraw %} -->

 In most cases, this works fine.
-However, if someone makes another character ‘special’ then things go wrong:
+However, if someone makes another character 'special' then things go wrong:

 <!-- {% raw %} -->
 ```latex